Fox's Book of Martyrs

 vaccinated previously to leaving America.
 In consequence of being for so long a

-village, and every child, young and old, who had not previously had it, was brought for inoculation.
-And although I knew nothing about
+and every child, young and old, who had not previously had it, was brought for inoculation.
+And although I knew nothing

-he found himself much more comfortably situated than when in
+gradually restored, and he found himself much more comfortably situated

 "The